 Krawler is an open source ETL tool created by geospatial consultants, Kalisio.
 The program’s purpose is to extract geographic and geospatial data and convert it into more readable forms.
 Krawler aims to reduce the time it takes to download and analyze information about every point on the planet (the authors go into detail about this process here).
 MongoDB is not the only data source compatible with Krawler.
 However, the authors provide extensive documentation specific to ETL with MongoDB.

 Panoply is a bit different from most ETL tools because the all-in-one data platform combines the ETL process with a managed cloud data warehouse.
 This means that importing data from MongoDB and other popular data sources, just involves a few clicks...and doesn't involve the tedious task of defining your data warehouse schema in advance.
-Panoply also handles all the scaling and query performance optimization automatically making it easy for data users of all levels to access your MongoDB data easily with SQL.
 Check out the full list of MongoDB integrations on our website.

 Stitch is a cloud-based ETL service designed for developers.
 Stitch differs from many other ETL tools in that it can connect to thousands of SaaS-based data sources through its Import API.
-Stitch integrates with a variety of data sources and data analysis tools including Chartio and Looker.
+Stitch integrates with a variety of data sources and data analysis tools including Power BI and Looker.
 MongoDB is one of many database integrations that Stitch supports.

 Talend Big Data Open Studio